-Getting used to taking one of these drugs can take some time for both the patient and their caregiver.
-One of the most notable side effects is excessive bleeding.
-Patients sometimes experience "nuisance" bleeding that will not stop, like nose bleeds.
+Getting used to taking one of these drugs can be a process for both a patient and their caregiver.
+One of the most notable side effects is excessive bleeding and bruising.
+Patients sometimes experience “nuisance” bleeding that will not stop, like nose bleeds.
 Injuries that would be considered minor for most people may bruise or bleed excessively for people on anticoagulants.

-The frequency that PT tests should be taken is determined by your family member's doctor.
-If their insurance company covers the medical equipment and expenses, or they meet certain Medicare eligibility requirements, they may be able to administer the test at home with a point-of-care (POC) device.
-These devices use a simple finger prick (like a blood glucose test for diabetics) to obtain a small blood sample for testing.
+The frequency that PT tests should be taken is determined by a doctor.
+If your loved one’s insurance company covers the medical equipment and expenses, or they meet certain Medicare eligibility requirements, they may be able to administer the test at home with a point-of-care (POC) device.
+These devices use a simple finger prick (similar to a blood glucose test for diabetics) to obtain a small blood sample for testing.
 Patients who test at home usually need to test more often (up to once a week) than those who go to a lab or doctor's office since less expense and time are involved.
-This option may be best for a loved one who has mobility issues, but must closely monitor their INR.
-A person whose health and blood tests have been stable for some time typically only need to have a PT test done once a month.
+This option may be best for a senior who has mobility issues but must closely monitor their INR.
+A person whose health and blood tests have been stable for some time typically only needs to have a PT test done once a month.

 Diet and Blood Thinners

-Blood thinners can pose challenges for both the patient and their caregiver when it comes to making wise dietary choices.
+Blood thinners can pose challenges for both a patient and their caregiver when it comes to making wise dietary choices.
 Many family caregivers grocery shop and prepare meals for their loved ones.
-It can be difficult to provide healthy meals that love ones will eat even without added dietary restrictions, but it is very important for a loved one on anticoagulant medication to stick to a consistent diet.
+It can be difficult to provide healthy meals that seniors will eat, even without added dietary restrictions, but it is very important for those on anticoagulant medication to stick to a consistent diet.

 The biggest concern for these patients is the consumption of vitamin K, which is known as the “clotting vitamin.”
 Consuming too much of this nutrient can interfere with how anticoagulants work.
 Men are recommended to get 120 micrograms (mcg) of the vitamin per day and women should aim for 90 mcg.
-Some very healthy foods, like broccoli, kale, Brussels sprouts and spinach, are high in vitamin K, but caregivers should help their loved one monitor their intake.
-The goal is to keep their consumption fairly consistent from week to week to prevent any significant fluctuations that could interfere with their anticoagulation therapy.
-Many nutritional drinks and meal replacement shakes and bars such as Ensure or BOOST contain vitamin K, so keep an eye on the use of these products as well.
+Some very healthy foods like broccoli, kale, Brussels sprouts and spinach are high in vitamin K, but caregivers should help their loved ones monitor their intake.
+The goal is to keep their consumption consistent from week to week to prevent any significant fluctuations that could interfere with their anticoagulation therapy.
+Many nutritional drinks and meal replacement shakes and bars, such as Ensure or BOOST, contain vitamin K, so keep an eye on the use of these products as well.

 Online sources that show how much vitamin K is in various serving sizes of certain ingredients can be helpful.
-If you are struggling for meal ideas, digital cookbooks can help you find recipes that will not interfere with your loved one’s medications.
-Depending on the complexity of their dietary requirements and limitations, a dietician or a registered nutritionist can provide further support.
+If you are struggling to come up with healthy meal ideas, online cookbooks can help you find recipes that will not interfere with your loved one’s medications.
+Depending on the complexity of their dietary requirements and limitations, a registered dietician or a certified nutritionist can provide further support.

 Foods are not the only items that can have negative interactions with blood thinning medications.
 Multivitamins, supplements, antibiotics and over-the-counter (OTC) medications can interfere with the blood’s clotting abilities, too.
 Salicylates are one of the most common culprits.
 This class of drugs includes nonsteroidal anti-inflammatory drugs (NSAIDs) like aspirin and ibuprofen (e.g. Advil, Aleve, Excedrin, Motrin), which can be found in medications other than pain relievers.
 For example, many types of cold medicine and even some digestion medications like Pepto-Bismol contain NSAIDs.

-These over-the-counter drugs are easily accessible and common go-tos for the masses, but they can have serious effects on someone who is on a prescription like warfarin.
-This is why it is important to talk with the doctor or pharmacist before using any medications, vitamins or supplements they did not prescribe or preapprove.
-If you have any questions about whether something is safe or will have an effect on your loved one’s INR, call their physician or pharmacist.
+These over-the-counter drugs are easily accessible and a common go-to for the masses, but they can have serious effects on someone who is taking a prescription like warfarin.
+This is why it is important to talk with the doctor or pharmacist before using any medications, vitamins or supplements that have not been prescribed or preapproved.
+If you have any questions about whether something is safe or will affect your loved one’s INR, call their physician or pharmacist.

 Measures to Prevent Injury

-Taking these drugs means your loved one needs to avoid activities and hazards that could cause bleeding.
+Taking these drugs means that your loved one needs to avoid activities and hazards that could cause bleeding.
 Accidents do happen, though, so it is a good idea to take proper precautions and preventive measures.
-This can be done by taking over risky tasks yourself or adapting them to be less dangerous.
+This can be done by performing risky tasks yourself or adapting them to be less dangerous.

 - Making their living environment as safe as possible by organizing the home and arranging furniture in a way that reduces their risk of falls.
 (Certain products and home modifications can also help prevent accidents.)